OSAS/community-website/source/blog/2014-10-29-up-and-running-with-ovirt-3-5.html.md

 __Storage:__ The hosted engine feature requires NFS or iSCSI storage to house the VM that will host the engine.
 For this walkthrough, I'll be using a Gluster-based NFS share hosted from my test machine.
 If you prefer to use external iSCSI or NFS storage, that'll work, too.

-## Installing oVirt with Hosted Engine
+## Installing oVirt with hosted engine

 I'm starting out with a test machine with 8 GB of RAM and 4 processor cores, running a minimal installation of CentOS 7 with all updates applied.